-If the DS33Z44 is configured to use an external EEPROM, the DS33Z44 will provide the startup sequence to read the device settings upon the rising edge of the external reset pin.
-When using the external EEPROM, the device is configured within 5 ms. This is dependent on an EEPROM clock of 8.33 MHz.
+If DS33Z11 is configured to use an external EEPROM, the DS33Z11 will provide the startup sequence to read the device settings upon the rising edge of the external \overline{RST} pin.
+When using the external EEPROM the device is configured within 5 ms. This is dependent on an EEPROM clock of 8.33 MHz.
 The functional timing is provided by Figure 10-10.

-Table 8-3.
-Reset Functions
+Table 8-2 Reset Functions

-RESET FUNCTION LOCATION COMMENTS Hardware Device Reset RST pin Transition to a logic 0 to a logic 1 resets the device.
-Hardware JTAG Reset JTRST pin Resets the JTAG test port.
+RESET FUNCTION LOCATION COMMENTS Hardware Device Reset RST Pin Transition from a logic 0 to a logic 1 resets the device.
+Hardware JTAG Reset JTRST Pin Resets the JTAG test port.
 Global Software Reset GL.CR1 Writing to this bit resets the device.
-Serial interface Reset LI.RSTPD Writing to this bit resets a Serial Interface.
-Ethernet Interface Reset SU.RSTPD Writing to this bit resets a Packet Interface.
+Serial interface Reset LI.RSTPD Writing to this bit resets the Serial Interface.
 Queue Pointer Reset GL.C1QPR Writing to this bit resets the Queue Pointers

-There are several features in the DS33Z44 to reduce power consumption.
-The reset bits of the LI.RSTPD and SU.RSTPD registers also place the Serial and Ethernet interfaces in a low-power mode while in their active state.
-Additionally, the RST pin may be held low indefinitely to keep the entire device in a low-power mode.
+There are several features in the DS33Z11 to reduce power consumption.
+The reset bit in the LI.RSTPD and register also place the Serial interface in a low-power mode.
+Additionally, the $\overline{\text{RST}}$ pin may be held low indefinitely to keep the entire device in a low-power mode.
 Note that exiting the low-power condition requires re-initialization and configuration.

-8.5 INITIALIZATION AND CONFIGURATION
+8.5 Initialization and Configuration